taskcluster/taskcluster-rfcs/rfcs/0128-redeployable-clients.md

   taskcluster client (e.g. using curl directly) should still work, since the proxy knows which taskcluster root url to use from how it was invoked by the worker.

+* Now tasks will have two environment variables (see section 4.11) that they can potentially use for setting the root URL of a taskcluster client:
+  `TASKCLUSTER_PROXY_URL` and `TASKCLUSTER_ROOT_URL`.
+This gives them the freedom to refer to either the proxy or the target service, as required.
+  Since they must explicitly configure the root url when using a taskcluster client, both endpoints are at their disposal, based on what they wish to do.

 ## 4.13 Changes to tasks that use a taskcluster-client